Applicants who want to become a CT Notary Public must complete the following steps:

 Certificate of Appointment

-Within 30 days of receiving your certificate, file the certificate and take your oath of office at the clerk of the town, in which you reside.
-The recording fee is $10.
+Within 30 days of receiving your certificate, record the certificate and take your oath of office with the clerk of the town where you reside (or, if you’re a non-resident, the town where your principal place of business is located).
+The recording fee is $20.

 Connecticut Notary Public FAQs